mr-bt/manager.README/README.md

 * My language skills degrade fast as I get tired.
 * I talk a lot.
 If you get lost, call it out.
 I also tend to repeat myself because I feel I wasn’t clear enough.
 I know is annoying.
 I’m trying to improve by optimising for effectiveness and within it, I’ll try to be as kind as possible.
 * You most likely will get emails or slack messages over the weekends or late at night or on holidays.
 Don’t feel compelled to reply, I’m not expecting it from you!
 It’s just me being ON all the time.
-* I bias toward transparency and radical candour.
+* I'm bias toward transparency and radical candour.
 You can ask anything.
 Most of the time you’ll get an answer.
 Sometimes I can’t but I'm committed to never lie to you.
-* I heavily bias towards action.
+* I'm heavily bias towards action.
 There’s value on having strategic discussions but most of the time is best to start with small and fast iterations so that we can prove (or not) our assumptions (fail-fast / learn-fast) and make visible progress.

 If you’re curious about my professional experience please visit my [LinkedIn profile](https://www.linkedin.com/in/brunotavares/) where you’ll find that I’ve used a lot of different hats (sometimes simultaneous), across several LOBs and vastly different companies sizes.
 Tech & people at the spotlight.